6illy999/Python-practice/README.md

 # Python Practice
-These are just simple codes that I use for my practice
+These are just simple codes that I use for my practice Left